-Annex 10 - Briefing sheet for temporary and supply staff
+Annex 9 - Briefing sheet for temporary and supply staff

-For supply staff and those on short contracts in Oaks CE Learning Federation
+For supply staff and those on short contracts in any school, within The Oaks CE Learning Federation

-While working in any school within the Oaks CE Learning Federation, you have a duty of care towards the children and young people here.
+While working in Copythorne, Nertley Marsh or Saint Michael and All Angels Infant School, you have a duty of care towards the children and young people here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.
-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Mr M Bowen and can be found through using the phone number labelled on our safeguarding posters around the school.
-Alternatively, admin staff may be able to phone directly as he moves between sites.
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Mr Bowen, who can be contacted via the work mobile phone 07852636808.